-The Product List displays all products for you to see and manage.
+The Product List enables you to view and manage your products.
 You can search through your products using the powerful search and filter in the view.
 Catalog managers, merchandisers, localization managers, and anyone else who manages your product information will find the screen useful.

 Note: You might not see this section in the Merchant Center or edit data in it because of your User Permissions.
 User permissions are usually set by your company’s IT staff.